Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a

 To evaluate the efficacy of the proposed algorithm, data is generated with $H=I_{2\times2}$ for 100 steps.
-Next, three online inference algorithms are implemented: FBOVI, joint PF and joint UKF.
+Next, FBOVI, joint PF and joint UKF are implemented.
 This problem is more challenging than the one discussed in Section~\ref{sec:pendulum_part1}.
 The joint PF with $10^4$ particles collapses and we increase the number of particles to $1\times 10^6$.

 The marginal distributions of $\theta$ and states obtained by different algorithms at each time step are shown in Figure \ref{fig:marginal_dist_eg3}.
 Remarkably, the means of FBOVI and joint PF for all parameters converge to the truth rapidly despite the inherent difficulty in learning $\theta_2$ as it constitutes an entry in the observation matrix $H$.
 In contrast, the entire distribution of $\theta_2$ obtained by the joint UKF deviates significantly from the truth for most of the duration.
 It can be seen that FBOVI and joint PF are both able to track the true states closely while the joint UKF tends to overestimate the amplitude of the trajectory of $x_1$, corresponding to an underestimation of $\theta_2$.